joeoreilly/joeoreilly.co.uk/cv/index.md

 ### Simplestream Limited - iOS Developer
 <p class="date">2014 - present</p>

-* Built and maintained multiple client iOS Apps
+* Built and maintained a large number of client and in house iOS Apps
 * Worked with live, catch up and, on demand streaming video content
+* Created reusable components, that were used in multiple projects
 * Debugged apps with `NSLog(...)`, breakpoints, LLDB, static analysis, and `NSZombie`
 * Profiled apps to improve performance
 * Worked with RESTful JSON APIs